-Unfortunately, for far too many marketers, at organization of all sizes, this question is difficult or, even worse, impossible to answer.
+Unfortunately, for far too many marketers at organizations of all sizes, this question is difficult or, even worse, impossible to answer.
 The challenge isn’t the question itself, which is just a matter of comparing costs and benefits.
 The hard part is that event marketers have to answer the question with patchy, incomplete data.

 The events in question were fast-paced, with multiple activity streams, and they’ve also long since ended.
 There is no practical way to go back and recapture that lost data.
 How did this happen?
 Most tools just aren’t designed to capture event ROI data in the moment.
 That data simply flies through the fast-paced, multiple activity streams of offline, face-to-face events and meetings unrecorded.